Four colleagues play a board game in a bright, modern corporate event space with large windows.

 The spectrum uses two axes: Depth of Strategy (rule complexity and long-term planning) and Required Interaction Style (cooperation, social deduction, or light competition).

 • Quadrant A: Pure Socializing & Interpretation (Low Strategy, High Interaction): Best for new teams or breaking communication silos.
-Focuses on empathy and abstract thought.
+It centers on empathy and abstract thought.

-• Quadrant B: Cooperative Crisis Management (Medium Strategy, High Interaction): For teams needing practice in crisis response, resource allocation, and staying calm under pressure.
+• Quadrant B: Cooperative Crisis Management (Medium Strategy, High Interaction): For teams that need practice with crisis response, resource allocation, and staying calm under pressure.

-• Quadrant C: Deep Strategic Alignment (High Strategy, Medium Interaction): For leadership development, long-term project planning, and aligning expertise toward a single goal.
+• Quadrant C: Deep Strategic Alignment (High Strategy, Medium Interaction): Useful for leadership development, long-term project planning, and aligning expertise toward a single goal.

-• Quadrant D: Trust and Negotiation (Medium Strategy, Social Deduction): For established teams where trust needs testing or managing hidden agendas is a workplace reality.
+• Quadrant D: Trust and Negotiation (Medium Strategy, Social Deduction): Best for established teams where trust needs testing or hidden agendas are part of the work.

-If your team struggles with vague requirements, choose games centered on abstract clues (Quadrant A).
-If they struggle with prioritization under deadline pressure, pick a cooperative crisis game with limited resources (Quadrant B).
+For teams that struggle with vague requirements, choose games based on abstract clues (Quadrant A).
+When the problem is prioritization under deadline pressure, a cooperative crisis game with limited resources (Quadrant B) fits better.
 For more event ideas, check our event ideas for teams.

-A 30-minute game works for a lunch huddle or meeting warm-up.
-A 90-minute strategic game provides deeper learning.
-Match playtime to your group's availability.
-Large groups may need multiple copies or simultaneous micro-teams.
+A 30-minute game works for a lunch huddle or meeting warm-up, while a 90-minute strategic game gives the group more room to think and adjust.
+Match playtime to availability.
+Large groups based in one room often need multiple copies or simultaneous micro-teams.

 These games teach verbal and non-verbal communication quickly.